derkork/openscad-graph-editor/manual/manual.md

 ## The basics
 ### Starting a new project
-When you start OpenSCAD Graph Editor, it will show a blank graph.
+When you start the OpenSCAD Graph Editor, it will show a blank graph.
 You can already add nodes to the graph but live preview is not enabled until you actually save the project somewhere.
 This is because live preview requires that OpenSCAD code is generated and written to a file so that the OpenSCAD executable can read it and produce a live preview.
 So you should immediately save the project somewhere.
 You can save it by pressing the _Save as..._ button.
-After the project is saved you can start live preview by pressing the OpenSCAD icon in the top right corner of the editor, provided that you have set it up correctly.
+After the project is saved you can start the live preview by pressing the OpenSCAD icon in the top right corner of the editor, provided that you have set it up correctly.
 If you haven't set this up yet, check the previous section.

 ![](images/starting_live_preview.png)

 From now on you will no longer need to manually save the project.
 The editor will automatically save the project when you change something in the graph.
 This will also trigger a refresh in the live preview.

 ### Opening an existing project
 To open an existing project, press the _Open_ button.
-A popup menu will appear where you can either select project that you have recently opened or select the _Open file_ option to open a project from a file.
+A popup menu will appear where you can either select a project that you have recently opened or select the _Open file_ option to open a project from a file.

 ![](images/open_file.png)